Hierarchy settings

 6. Row totals

-You can customize the totals and subtotals by adding child count, padding, border, editing titles, and more.
+You can customize the row totals by adding child count, padding, editing titles, and more.
 The available options are explained below.

 6.1.
 Show child count